cislab-ntut/Enigma_Project1_Team7/README.md

 selectedRol.push_back(3);
 rotateRotary();
 ```
-- Usage 1: Fixed the first rotary number and execute it.
+- Usage 1: Execute after fixed the first rotary number and iterating the others rotary.
-- Usage 2: Fixed all of three rotary number and execute.
+- Usage 2: Fixed all of three rotary number and directly execute the rotate function.
 This means that only decrypt the only one case of the order of rotary.

 ### Execute
 ```